Bill Veeck rumors, news

 • A visit to the site of the Giants’ original San Francisco home, Seals Stadium

 Photo by Jon Brenneis/Getty Images And the story of how the Cubs helped deny the Giants the 1959 N.L. pennant.
 SAN FRANCISCO — So I was in the Bay Area visiting my dad over the All-Star break, and I thought I’d spend a bit of time visiting the site of the original home of the Giants when they moved to San Francisco in 1958, Seals Stadium.
-Truth be told, this ballpark has been gone for more...2023See also Grant Brisbee
+Truth be told, this ballpark has been gone for more...2023See more articles Grant Brisbee

 -

 • Today in White Sox History: November 2Happy birthday, Wimpy. | Ron Vesely/Getty Images Happy birthday to a South Side folk hero 1946 Beloved White Sox broadcaster and member of the 1983 White Sox division champs Tom Paciorek was born in Detroit.
 Paciorek was a two-sport star at the University of Houston, drafted in the ninth round by the Miami Dolphins and the fifth by the Los Angeles Dodgers.
-Offering $18,000 more as a bonus...2023See more articles White Sox
+Offering $18,000 more as a bonus...2023Visit the page White Sox

 Baseball Fame Ranking